 Complimentary breakfast is toast with different jams.
-If you’re a heavy breakfast kind of person, you can order their vegan breakfast but you have to tell them the night before so they can prepare.
+If you’re a big breakfast kind of person, you can order their vegan breakfast, but you have to tell them the night before so they can prepare.

 TOILET AND SHOWER AREA

 The toilet and shower room, just near the cabins, are clean and well-maintained too.
-They have 4 toilets and 4 shower rooms in total but it didn’t felt crowded (or the feeling of you have to wait) throughout our whole stay.
-The toilets have bidets and their shower areas have hooks and nice overhead showers.
+They have four toilets and four shower rooms in total, but it didn’t felt crowded (or the feeling of you have to wait) throughout our whole stay.
+The toilets have bidets, and their shower areas have hooks and nice overhead showers.
 We didn’t have any issue even that it is a public one except maybe when going in the restroom at an ungodly hour at night.

 Since we are not vegans, we bought some food in the grocery and in the market to cook and grill.
 We paid P300/stay for their cooking charge so that we can use their common kitchen across the shower area.
 It is nice because they have a refrigerator, a grill, a stove and some utensils we can use.
 They also sell charcoal and ice since we weren’t able to buy that in the market.

-Overall, we didn’t had a hard time preparing our meryenda and dinner (comparing to our previous beach trips) because it seems like eveything is already available for us to use.
-We even made some friends with the other guests who uses the kitchen at the same time.
+Overall, we didn’t have a hard time preparing our meryenda and dinner (comparing to our previous beach trips) because it seems like everything is already available for us to use.
+We even made some friends with the other guests who use the kitchen at the same time.

 They also have a designated area only for smoking.

-I don’t actually know what they officially call this hut but it’s for bonding and chilling.
-At night, most of the guests stayed there to drink while talking or while playing card games.
+I don’t know what they officially call this hut, but it’s for bonding, chilling, and for activities like yoga.
+At night, most of the guests stay here to drink while talking or while playing card games.
 Just ask the staff to set up some mats for you.
-It only has wooden curtains that they can pull up at night (or when not raining) so the people inside can enjoy the cool breeze.
-The wooden lamps are too pretty to look at too.
+It only has wooden curtains that they can pull up at night or when not raining so the people inside can enjoy the cool breeze.
+The wooden lamps are too pretty to look at also.

-Also, they have a roaming guard at night because the beach is already off-limits at that time due to big and huge waves.
-He’s not a kill-joy so we never mind since it’s also for our security.
+Also, they have a roaming guard at night because the beach is already off-limits at that time due to strong and huge waves.
+He’s not a kill-joy, so we never mind since it’s also for our security.

-Between the shower area and the tambayan hut, there are renovations currently on-going.
-We asked the owner about this and turned out they’ll have a private rooms for couples and small families since the cabins are catering larger groups.
-They’ll even have swimming pool maybe by next year!
+Between the shower area and the activity hut, there are renovations currently on-going.
+We asked the owner about this and turned out they’ll have private rooms for couples and small families since the cabins are catering to larger groups.
+They’ll even have a swimming pool, maybe next year!

 GETTING SOME RESET ON THE ROMANTIC SUNSET

-When we arrived on a Saturday, we settled in, cook some meryenda and took a 2-hrs nap to recharge.
-After, we head to the beach to explore and witness the sunset.
-Given that it is a weekend, the beach is not crowded and noisy comparing to San Juan, La Union’s on a normal weekend.
-The weather is perfect and the beach’s population is almost all millennial, just casually sitting on the sand with beer coolers on the side, cameras or guitars on the other.
+When we arrived on a Saturday, we settled in, prepared some snacks, and took a 2-hrs nap to recharge.
+After, we headed to the beach to explore and witness the sunset.
+Given that it is a weekend, the beach is not crowded and noisy compared to San Juan, La Union’s on a typical weekend.
+The weather was perfect, and the beach’s population is almost all millennials, just casually sitting on the sand with beer coolers on the side, cameras, or guitars on the other.

-It was a nice view but a lot more nicer when the sunset started.
+It was a beautiful view, but a lot nicer when the sunset started.

 It started first with yellow and blue skies hues until it became orange.
 But a few minutes later, it was already a cotton candy sky – a mix of orange, pink and purple.
-It was gorgeous and it’s been a while since I saw one.
+It was gorgeous, and it’s been a while since I saw one.
 All that I’ve been overthinking before I went on this trip were gone.
 Being on a beach and with people almost around my age – happy and escaping “adulting” for a while – made me feel relax and not alone.
-Everyone is struggling on something and the sunset is a sweet reminder that life is so much more than what you’re stressing about.
+Everyone is struggling with something, and the sunset is a sweet reminder that life is so much more than what you’re stressing.
 You just need to stop for a while and refocus.

 We only stayed less than an hour because the waves are strong and the sun is starting to get hot.